UISugar/FomaViewableSound/README.md

 ## Usage

-First you import 'FomaViewableSound'
+First you have to import 'FomaViewableSound'

 ```swift
 import 'FomaViewableSound'
 ```

-and you make FomaViewableSound instance
+and alseo you have to make FomaViewableSound instance

 ```
 let fomaViewableSound = FomaViewableSound()